greenelab/ben_heil_dissertation/manuscript.md

 Other metrics, like the g-index[@doi:10.1007/s11192-006-0144-7] and the i-10 index (https://scholar.google.com/), try to improve on the h-index by placing a higher weight on more highly cited papers.

 There are metrics for comparing journals as well.
-The Journal Impact Factor [@url:http://www.garfield.library.upenn.edu/papers/onrpaper.html] is the progenitor journal metric, evaluating journals based on how many citations the average paper in that journal has received over the past few years.
+The Journal Impact Factor [@jif] is the progenitor journal metric, evaluating journals based on how many citations the average paper in that journal has received over the past few years.
 Other measures use a more network-based approach to quantifying journals' importance.
-The most common are Eigenfactor and the SCImago Journal Rank, which use variations on the PageRank algorithm to evaluate the importance of various journals [@url:https://crln.acrl.org/index.php/crlnews/article/viewFile/7804/7804; @url:https://www.scimagojr.com/]
+The most common are Eigenfactor [@eigenfactor] and the SCImago Journal Rank (https://www.scimagojr.com/), which use variations on the PageRank algorithm to evaluate the importance of various journals.

 Academic articles are arguably the main building blocks of scientific communication, so it makes sense to try to better understand which ones are the most important.
 Citation count seems like an obvious choice, but differences in citation practices between fields [@doi:10.1016/j.joi.2013.08.002] make it too crude a measure of impact.
 Instead, many other metrics have been developed to choose which papers to read.

 Many of these methods work by analyzing the graph formed by treating articles as nodes and citations as edges.
-PageRank[@url:http://ilpubs.stanford.edu:8090/422/], one of the most influential methods for ranking nodes' importance in a graph, can also be applied to ranking papers [@doi:10.1073/pnas.0706851105].
+PageRank[@pagerank], one of the most influential methods for ranking nodes' importance in a graph, can also be applied to ranking papers [@doi:10.1073/pnas.0706851105].
 It isn't the only graph-based method though.
 Other methods of centrality such as betweenness centrality would make sense to use, but are prohibitively computationally expensive to run.
 Instead, methods like the disruption index [@doi:10.1038/s41586-019-0941-9] and its variants [@doi:10.1162/qss_a_00068] are more often used.